PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 ### GitHub

 You can also obtain your apps directly from their GitHub repositories.
 In most cases, there would be a pre-built APK for you to download.
-You can verify the signature of the downloaded using apksigner:
+You can verify the signature of the downloaded using `apksigner`:

 - Install [Android Studio](https://developer.android.com/studio) which includes `apksigner`.
 On macOS, `apksigner` can be found at `~/Library/Android/sdk/build-tools/<version>/apksigner`.
 - Run `apksigner verify --print-certs --verbose myCoolApp.apk` to verify the certificate of the apk.